 Picarones are a deep-fried bread drizzled in honey, resembling something like a doughnut.
 Not necessarily the healthiest snack option, but definitely good value and full of energy.

-A rare delicacy in many part of the world, but standard street food in Peru, and very delicious and healthy.
-You can get between 4 and 6 for one sol.
+A rare delicacy in many parts of the world, quail eggs are a standard street food in Peru, and are extremely delicious and healthy.
+You can get between 4 and 6 eggs for one Sol.

-The street food of Peru will take you out to where the cities and towns breathe, shower you with new and exotic textures and flavours, and all the while spare your wallet for greater adventures.
+Peruvian street food will take you to where the cities and towns breathe, indulge you in new and exotic textures and flavours, and simultaneously spare your wallet for greater adventures.

 Buen Provecho!
 Bon Appétit!